meemknight/EntropyCalculator/README.md

 The program loads the text from the *.docx* file.
 After that, it parses the text through a string (we are taking it as a parameter in the calculateEntropyLetters function), counts the letters, splits them into groups of n (n = 1 by default) and applies the formula.

-The results of Ruby's word-entropy version are the same as the Python one.
+The results of Ruby's word-entropy version are similary as the Python version but not the same because of the difference between Ruby's and Python's text processing.

 ### Results

+For letters:

 ```
 4.138825064085823 -> groups of 1